-The leaders of the United Methodist Church of Greater New Jersey met today to enact our plans should conditions affect our area.
-Working through the aftermath of Hurricane Sandy three years ago, we learned many valuable lessons that help us better prepare today.
-We have many a large number of resources available for disaster response including disaster response coordinators located in each district, more than 300 UMCOR trained early response team members, secure communication technologies and the experience of our A Future With Hope staff who have been on the front lines of recovery operations.
+We have many resources available for disaster response including disaster response coordinators located in each district, more than 300 UMCOR trained early response team members, secure communication technologies and the experience of our A Future With Hope staff who have been on the front lines of recovery operations.

-Attached to this email you will find two documents that can help you prepare for the next emergency.
-Please take time to read it and prepare yourselves for any possible impact from this or future storms.
+These are two documents that can help you prepare for the next emergency.
+Please take time to read them and prepare yourselves for any possible impact from future storms.

 It is highly recommended that everyone have a Basic Emergency Supply Kit for any potential disaster, not just hurricanes.
 According to the Federal Emergency Management Agency (FEMA) these kits, at a minimum, should contain the following:

 - Water, one gallon of water per person per day for at least three days, for drinking and sanitation.

 - Food, at least a three-day supply of non-perishable food.

 - Battery-powered or hand-crank radio and a NOAA Weather Radio with tone alert and extra batteries for both.

 - Flashlight and extra batteries.

 - Dust mask, to help filter contaminated air and plastic sheeting and duct tape to shelter-in-place.